A selection of sample images, and a few of archaeological interest. Some of these

 P. Michigan 4969.
 Seneca, Medea 663-704.
 DATE: circa A.D.
 350. Provenance: probably Egypt.
 Parchment.

 Contains continuous 41 verses (21 on the front and 20 on the back) according to the current line arrangement.
 The front has 23 and the back 22 lines.
 Page from a vellum codex.
 The writing is in black ink, there is a rubric in bright red.
-The fragment uses two marks of punctuation, a high point (distinctio) and middle point (media distinctio). there are two high stops, a few middle stops.
+The fragment uses two marks of punctuation, a high point (distinctio) and middle point (media distinctio).
+There are two high stops, a few middle stops.
 Yes Seneca and Virgil were studied and read in Egypt.

 This sample borrowed from the APIS database (on-line, Michigan.APIS.2364), I only display one side here.
 Which side shows also some corrections in a lighter rust colored ink.